chuckha/fantastic-potato/README.md

-1. Run a webserver
+1. open index.html in a browser.

-`python -m SimpleHTTPServer

-2. Navigate to localhost:8000